Free English Level Test: Find Your CEFR Level (A2 to C1) in 10 Minutes

 Frequently Asked Questions

-Is this test as accurate as an official CEFR exam?
 No — official exams (Cambridge, IELTS, TOEIC) are standardised across thousands of test-takers.
 This self-assessment gives you a useful approximation, especially if you are honest about your weaknesses.
 Use it to guide your study, not to put on a CV.

-What CEFR level do I need for a UK visa?
 The UK Home Office requires at least B1 for most visa categories (spouse visa, tier 2 work visa).
 The IELTS Life Skills test at B1 is the most common way to prove this.

-What level is IELTS 6.0?
 IELTS 6.0 corresponds roughly to B2 on the CEFR scale.
 Different institutions set their own minimum — many UK universities require 6.5 (also B2, towards the upper end).

-How often should I reassess my level?
 Every 6–8 weeks of active study is a reasonable interval.
 Retesting too often (weekly) can be discouraging because progress is not linear.
 Retesting too infrequently (annually) means you miss opportunities to adjust your study focus.